OKScienceDE/Open_Science_101/README.md

-This compendium aims to include documentation of the [different facets of Open Science](https://github.com/OKScienceDE/Facettes_of_Open_Science/blob/master/facettes_of_open_science.png) like Open Access, Open Data, Open Licenses, Open Peer Review etc. Our definition of Open Science is very broad - it also covers the opening of the humanities as well as Open Educational Resources and other related topics.
+This compendium aims to include documentation of the [different facets of Open Science](https://github.com/OKScienceDE/Facettes_of_Open_Science/blob/master/facettes_of_open_science.png)
+like: Open Access, Open Data, Open Licenses, Open Peer Review, etc. Our definition of Open Science is very broad - it also covers the opening of the humanities as well as Open Educational Resources and other related topics.